Remembria/Plant-Growth-Simulator/README.md

 - **As a user**, I want my plants to stop growing once they reach maturity
 - **As a user**, I want to be able to save the state of my garden to a file
 - **As a user**, I want to load a prior garden state from a file and continue playing
+- **As a user**, I want plant growth to have an element of randomness

 ### Citations: